 People who abuse Valium in conjunction with other drugs typically consume Valium at a higher rate than those who just abuse the medication.
 Multiple substance abuse involving Valium reached 34.2 per 100,000 people in 2011.

 When the liver metabolizes Valium, it creates different agents.
-The most prominent metabolism agent of Valium is nordiazepam.
+The most prominent metabolism agent of the drug is nordiazepam.
 These agents have a half-life of between 40 hours to 100 hours.
 This means that it can take almost 22.9 days for these agents to completely be removed from your body.

 What Determines How Long Valium Stays in the Body?